-In contrast to past U.S. wars, the wars in Iraq and Afghanistan have been characterized by protracted counter-insurgency campaigns, urban patrols, and the absence of a clearly defined frontline.
-228 Certain types of casualties - traumatic wounds including mental health conditions and cognitive impairments, particularly post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) - appear to have risen at dramatic rates.
-229 Based on data collected by the U.S. military, the incidence of mental health disorders, including adjustment disorders, depressive and anxiety disorders, and PTSD, have increased by approximately 65 percent among active servicemembers over the last twelve years.230 These often unacknowledged harms have become so common that many recent reports have referred to them as the "signature wounds" of the Afghanistan and Iraq conflicts.231
+In contrast to past U.S. wars, the wars in Iraq and Afghanistan have been characterized by protracted counter-insurgency campaigns, urban patrols and the absence of a clearly defined frontline.243 Certain types of casualties - traumatic wounds including mental health conditions and cognitive impairments, particularly post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) - appear to have risen at dramatic rates.244

+They arise from not only the conflict itself, but also its toxic legacy.
+For example, researchers have found that exposure to DU "has had, and continues to have, a significant psycho-social impact on civilians in Iraq," including heightened stress and anxiety among not only those directly exposed but entire communities as well.245 Based on data collected by the U.S. military, the incidence of mental health disorders, including adjustment disorders, depressive and anxiety disorders and PTSD, have increased by approximately 65 percent among active servicemembers over the last twelve years.246 These often-unacknowledged harms have become so common that many recent reports have referred to them as the "signature wounds" of the Afghanistan and Iraq conflicts.247

 In order to maintain wars in two theaters without instituting a draft, U.S. commanders have routinely redeployed injured and traumatized servicemembers at an unprecedented pace, at times in contravention of their physicians' medical orders.
-The government has resisted adoption of policies and institutional reforms necessary to ensure the protection of those with mental health conditions and has fostered a military culture that stigmatizes seeking mental health care, failed to properly screen for mental health issues, and failed to provide sufficient counseling and medical resources.
+The government has resisted adoption of policies and institutional reforms necessary to ensure the protection of those with mental health conditions and has fostered a military culture that stigmatizes seeking mental health care, failed to properly screen for mental health issues and failed to provide sufficient counseling and medical resources.

-Neglect of these injuries has far-reaching consequences seen in the staggering number of suicides committed by veterans, the number of individuals involuntarily medically discharged or discharged for behavioral infractions linked to traumatic injuries, and in the increased rates of family violence, incarceration, unemployment, and homelessness already visible among veterans of the Iraq and Afghanistan wars.
-232 The U.S. government's failure to fully acknowledge and respond to traumatic injuries also can lead
+Neglect of these injuries has far-reaching consequences seen in the staggering number of suicides committed by veterans, the number of individuals involuntarily medically discharged or discharged for behavioral infractions linked to traumatic injuries and in the increased rates of family violence, incarceration, unemployment and homelessness already visible among veterans of the Iraq and Afghanistan wars.248 The U.S. government's failure to fully acknowledge and respond to traumatic injuries also can lead to harmful and violent behavior at home and abroad.
+As one soldier explained, "what we see getting off of the planes and entering the hospitals today is going to turn into something worse long term.
+And they are not prepared for it.
+You cannot put a Band-Aid over a gaping wound."249